nicolas-van/bisync/README.markdown

 That makes it *a lot* faster and makes the additional disk usage insignificant.
 Of course, you can't go back in history, which is a problem for code, not for mp3.

+####Why is it better than Dropbox?
+Go check how much it cost to host 200G on Dropbox and you'll know.

 ###Changelog:
 - 0.8.0:
   - First released version